 You also need to research private UK providers of cosmetic surgery too.
 For example, take into account breast reduction cost with BUPA, a well-known private provider of surgery and the service you get for that money.

 If it can be shown as part of a breast reduction compensation claim, for example, that the surgeon or whoever is deemed responsible failed to take due care and attention resulting in ‘damage’ to you, you could be entitled to compensation.
-But as all cosmetic surgery solicitors will tell you, every case is different and unique which is why you should look into breast reduction surgery claims with a legally trained team with in-depth knowledge of this kind of claim.
+But as all cosmetic surgery solicitors will tell you, every case is different and unique which is why you should look into breast reduction surgery claims with a legally trained team and medical negligence solicitors with in-depth knowledge of this kind of claim.

 ALL surgery comes with an element of risk and with breast reduction surgery.
 You need to be confident not only in understanding what these risks are but how you and your surgical team will take steps to avoid them.